 Our research and its impact

 The current lack of understanding of the molecular mechanisms of key host–virus interactions that potentiate disease pathogenesis or impede disease potential through evasion of host cellular immunity, hampers the development of novel therapeutic strategies for arenavirus infection.

-Virus entry is a key determinant of viral host range, cellular tropism and disease outcome, therefore, targeting this step of the arenavirus lifecycle could have significant impact on the control of viral infection.
-We are investigating the mechanisms of host restriction of arenavirus entry that may inform novel strategies to design therapeutic agents that utilise the host cell antiviral immunity to block emerging arenaviruses.
+The interplay between host cell immunity and viral replication is a key determinant of disease outcome during arenavirus infection; with potent suppression of the innate immune pathways being a hallmark of LASV infection.
+Host restriction factors are components of the intrinsic anti-viral response, that act at crucial steps to potently inhibit viral entry, replication and exit from the host cell.
+We are currently investigating the mechanisms of host restriction of arenavirus entry that may inform novel strategies to design therapeutic agents that utilise the host cell antiviral immunity to block emerging arenaviruses.

 Despite the high genetic similarity amongst arenavirus strains, disease can vary from asymptomatic to fatal implying that the interplay between the host immune response and viral replication is a major predictive factor for disease outcome.
 It remains to be discovered what drives the observed difference in phenotypes and what mechanisms govern the disparate responses to the host innate immune defence.
-The One Virology team is developing proteomic methods will reveal novel co-factors that define pathogenicity differences and will elucidate the molecular details of key host–virus interactions; exploiting these interactions is key in the application of this research to the design of therapeutics.
+We are developing proteomic methods to reveal novel co-factors that define pathogenicity differences and will elucidate the molecular and structural details of key host–virus interactions; exploiting these interactions is key in the application of this research to the design of therapeutics.